USS Ronald Reagan (CVN 76) Forecastle Line Handling

-210511-N-LM581-1113 TOKYO BAY (May 11, 2021) Boatswain’s Mate Seaman Apprentice Sothirith Pou, from Phnom Penh, Cambodia, left, and Boatswain’s Mate 3rd Class Amber Barnes, from Las Vegas, handle line in the forecastle as the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), departs Commander, Fleet Activities Yokosuka for sea trials.
-During sea trials, Ronald Reagan will undergo multiple training scenarios and certification evolutions to evaluate the crew’s performance.
+210516-N-WU964-1104 TOKYO BAY, Japan (May 16, 2021) Sailors handle line in the forecastle of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), as the ship returns to Commander, Fleet Activities Yokosuka following sea trials.
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, as well as the collective maritime interests of its allies and partners in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Reina J. Delgado)
+(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Dallas Snider)

 |Date Taken: